Religious Land Use and Institutionalized Persons Act: Cottonwood Christian Center v. Cypress Redevelopment Agency

 Cottonwood Christian Center filed a motion for a preliminary injunction to prevent the City of Cypress from taking its land through eminent domain.
 The controversy in this case arose when Cottonwood purchased land in Cypress and planned to build a large church and other church-related buildings on an 18 acre plot of land.
 Since the church was to be built in an area that only allowed churches if they received a Conditional Use Permit (CUP) from Cypress, Cottonwood applied for a CUP.
 Cypress denied Cottonwood's application.
 Instead, the city planned to build a shopping mall that included Cottonwood's land.
 They later scaled the mall down to a Costco store that was solely on Cottonwood's 18 acre plot.
 Cypress offered to purchase the land and Cottonwood did not accept.
 As a result, Cypress initiated eminent domain proceedings to acquire the property under a zoning ordinance called the Los Alamitos Race Track and Golf Course Redevelopment Project (LART Plan).
 The LART Plan authorized the use of eminent domain as a way to redevelop the area where Cottonwood's land was located.
 Cottonwood argued that because the eminent domain proceedings stemmed from the LART Plan zoning scheme, they violated RLUIPA.

 The Court granted a preliminary injunction against Cypress.
 The Court held that RLUIPA applied in this case, and therefore, the Court used a strict scrutiny standard of review.
 In its analysis, the Court found that it took Cottonwood five years to identify a location and negotiate for the land.
-After all the church had invested, the City's actions placed a substantial burden on the churches' religious exercise without presenting a compelling government interest for doing so.
+After all the church had invested, the City's actions placed a substantial burden on the church's religious exercise without presenting a compelling government interest for doing so.